 She says she wants the business to continue as a legacy and source of pride for her family.
 Based on her most recent experiences with DOCS and Scripps, Rogers says she also plans to start a program aimed at helping women in San Diego improve their lives after completing cancer treatments.

-With more than 300 affiliated physicians, Scripps Cancer Center is a nationally recognized leader in cancer care, providing comprehensive care at its four hospitals and various outpatient locations.
+With more than 300 affiliated physicians, Scripps MD Anderson Cancer Center is a nationally recognized leader in cancer care, providing comprehensive care at its four hospitals and various outpatient locations.

 Scripps is the only cancer care provider in San Diego to earn network accreditation from the American College of Surgeons’ Commission on Cancer.